ALCOHOL & BODYBUILDING: HOW TO DRINK WITHOUT LOSING GAINS

 I figured this was a relevant post with summer just kicking off, as it’s always the time of year when I get an influx of questions on this topic.

-The standard response you’ll hear from many fitness experts out there is that alcohol is an “evil” substance that must be avoided at all costs, as it will destroy your training performance, kill muscle growth and lead to excessive fat gain.
+The standard response you’ll hear from many fitness experts out there is that alcohol is an “evil” substance that must be avoided at all costs, as it will destroy your training performance, kill muscle growth and lead to excessive fat gain, it can also lead to addiction and a trip to werecover.com.
+Everything in moderation folks.

 It’s really not that cut and dry though, and the truth is that it completely depends on how much you’re specifically consuming, how often you’re doing it, and how much you allow a night out of drinking to affect your training and diet in the overall picture.

-In this post I’ll be giving you the straight facts when it comes to bodybuilding and alcohol by discussing its effects on body composition as well as how to incorporate it into your diet in a way that minimizes the potential negative effects.
+In this post I’ll be giving you the straight facts when it comes to bodybuilding and alcohol by discussing the alcohol effects on the body composition as well as how to incorporate it into your diet in a way that minimizes the potential negative effects.

 Let’s jump into it…